gem5bootcamp/lps2024/slides/05-Other-simulators/01-sst.md

 ## SST, in comparison to gem5

-In comparison, gem5 lacks any real support for distributed systems or any task that requires lots of communicating via some established protocol.  gem5 was never designed with such problems and systems in mind.
-Instead gem5 focused efforts on simulating the individual computer systems well.
-For example, gem5 has, and continues to, invest heavily in allowing relatively high fidelity modeling of cache hierarchies, and other microarchitectural details.
+* gem5 lacks any real support for simulating distributed systems or communications between machines.

+* gem5 focused efforts on simulating the individual computer systems well.

-Additionally, gem5 is a single threaded application.
+* gem5 is a single threaded application.
 While a user is always able create more more gem5 processes (one per simulated system), there's no framework allowing them to communicate with one another.
-Quite simply, gem5 cannot simulate large (e.g., supercomputer systems) in timescales that are useful or without coming at the cost of considerable accuracy.

 ![A very basic distributed system SST could simulate w:400px](01-sst/gem5-strong.svg)